 - No student-prepared foods that require heat or refrigeration may be offered.
 Exceptions to this rule may be made when approved means of heating or refrigeration are available, at the discretion of the Director of Student Programs.
 Exception possibilities apply to non-hazardous foods only.

-- Foods may be prepared in a dorm kitchenette or other kitchen facility.
+- Foods may be prepared in a residence hall kitchenette or other kitchen facility.
 See Procedures for risk factors and use appropriate care in food preparation.

 - All ingredients must be listed (or available) for each food product.

 - If food has nuts in it, or if it is prepared in conjunction with other foods that have nuts in them, nut warnings must be provided on all the foods, whether they have nuts in them or not.
 Allergen warnings must be provided on all foods with potential allergens.

 - Foods in ‘factory packaging” are permitted (e.g. Oreo six-pacs), unless they require heat or refrigeration.
 Exceptions to this rule may be made when approved means of heating or refrigeration are available, at the discretion of the Director of Student Programs (e.g. wrapped frozen ice cream bars served out of an approved freezer).
 Exception possibilities apply to non-hazardous foods only.

 The event must be approved by Student Programs.

 Foods provided and served by a local commercial food provider are subject to catering and contracting rules and must be approved by the Director of Student Programs.